timveletta/timveletta-com/src/pages/blog/2020-07-08-deploying-a-static-site-to-aws-using-github-actions.md

 You can view the [syntax for creating workflows here](https://help.github.com/en/articles/workflow-syntax-for-github-actions).

 The code I have included is current as of the 31st of August 2019 but could change in future.
 I'll be sure to [include the updates here](https://gist.github.com/timveletta/6242924449509876f7658dca0052d402).

+This article has been updated, you can [view it here](https://www.timveletta.com/blog/2020-08-14-updated-deploying-a-static-site-to-aws-using-github-actions/).